Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-readability.md

 It has too many details that you don't necessarily need to know and requires you to build each entity at the end.

-The situation worsens further if you need to generate something dynamically in a loop.
+The situation worsens further if you need to generate builder's content dynamically in a loop.
 In this scenario, you have to instantiate a variable and dynamically overwrite it:

 ```kotlin